Inline filters produced by a number of manufacturers are similar in performance but AQUATREK recommends the HOLMAN product for the following reasons:

 one 40mm X 20mm reducing bush.

-Water flowing through a pipe travels faster through the core and slower on the outside extremity due to wall induced friction loss.
+OF INTEREST: Water flowing through a pipe travels faster through the core and slower on the outside extremity due to wall induced friction loss.

 Over 90% of the debris travels slowly along the bed load provided the flow is not turbulent.
 The inverted tee will capture much of this bed load.